catzalli/TaleQuests/README.md

 ### 1. Add the API Jar

-Download `talequests-X.X.X-api.jar` and place it in a `libs/` folder inside your plugin project.
+Download `TaleQuestsAPI-X.X.X.jar` and place it in a `libs/` folder inside your plugin project.

 ### 2. Configure build.gradle